boystrange/astro/exposure/index.md

 Once the exposure is completed, the camera measures the voltage for each pixel using an ADC (analogue to digital converter).
-In CMOS cameras there is an ADC on each pixel, so the readout is very quick, wherease in CCD cameras the charge is moved accross the rows of pixels in the camera to a single ADC, leading to slower readout times.
-Whichever way the readout happens, it's unfortunately not 100% accurate - this inaccuracy is referred to as Read Noise.
+In CMOS cameras there is an ADC on each pixel, so the readout is very quick, wherease in CCD cameras the charge is moved across the rows of pixels in the camera to a single ADC, leading to slower readout times.
+Whichever way the readout happens, it's unfortunately not 100% accurate - this inaccuracy is referred to as **Read Noise**.

 Read Noise means that the digital value we get out of a pixel doesn't exactly equate to the number of electrons that were collected by that pixel and that the